The short answer: Yes. But it’s probably not the accounting package you think you need.

-Because these packages are so readily available and often sold as “easy-to-use,” it’s easy to think you’re purchasing software your small business needs when, in fact, you don’t.
+Because these packages are so readily available and often sold as “easy to use,” it’s easy to think you’re purchasing software your small business needs when, in fact, you’re not.
 The result?
 You pay more for unnecessary features you’ll never use.

 Thankfully there’s a solution.
 In this post, you’ll learn what questions to ask to help you find the right package for your small business.
 But first—just in case you’re not convinced you need an accounting solution—here are compelling reasons to invest in one.

 Why You Should Invest in an Accounting Package

 Accounting software helps you better organize your finances, simplifies your accounting processes and saves you heaps of time across three core areas: